Tell a story

 Learn the technical components of voiceover acting and gain hands-on experience

-The Voice-over Camera Acting Institute is a two-week, UC credit-bearing intensive program for students interested in the performing arts.
-This program provides opportunities to work with our distinguished faculty in classes such as voice-over, Shakespeare, on camera acting and voice training classes.
-Students will learn the technical components of acting for the microphone and the camera, while gaining hands-on experience in working on content for a voice-over demo reel and self-tape audition.
-The combination of these courses will allow students to use their voice and training to tell a story in the voiceover environment and on camera.
+The Voiceover Camera Acting Institute is a two-week, UC credit-bearing intensive program for students interested in the performing arts.
+This program provides opportunities to work with our distinguished faculty in classes such as voiceover, Shakespeare, on camera acting and voice classes.
+Students will learn the technical components of acting for the microphone and the camera, while gaining hands-on experience in working on content for a voiceover demo reel and self-tape audition.
+The combination of these courses will allow them to use their voice and training to tell a story in the voiceover environment and on camera.
 Beyond the classroom, students will attend guest workshops, and learn the art of collaboration.

 Voiceover Camera Acting Summer Institute Program Overview